 Since then, I've devoted my life to understanding the psychedelic experience, altered states of consciousness, and transformational healing.
 I've trained with numerous plant medicines and healing practitioners from a variety of cultural backgrounds and eventually came to learn how to access the same transformational states without ingesting any substances.
 I've also learned a great deal about navigating spiritual crises and integrating the often challenging things that come up during the healing process.

-My mission is simple: I want to give people accessible tools to heal themselves.
+My mission is simple: I want to give people information and accessible tools to heal themselves.

 Over the last several years, I've come across many spiritual teachers and healers who claim to have been granted special powers or knowledge that they are the only direct channel of.
 I've never found that kind of spiritual gate-keeping to be true.
-You are capable of experiencing transformational healing and unimaginable changes in your life and consciousness all on your own; you may just need a little guidance.
+You are capable of experiencing transformational healing and unimaginable changes in your life and consciousness all on your own.